OpenStreetMap-Madagascar/sotm-madagascar/README.md

-# State of the Map 2024 Website
+# State of the Map Madagascar 2024 Website

 This repo is the Jekyll configuration, styles and content powering openstreetmap-madagascar.github.io/sotm-madagascar/ and https://2024.stateofthemap.org,